 To fit stopper cables, first remove the assembly fixture part number 133-8129.
 Place washer 133-5521 over each stainless steel cable 133-5530 and feed through the 4 corner holes in all the leg segments from the knee end.
-Place another 133-5521 washer over threaded fitting end and fit the M5 lock nuts.
+Place another 133-5521 washer over threaded fitting end and fit four M5 Nyloc nuts.
 Set the gap between nut and washer to 10.3 mm using 4 and 8mm wrenches.
-Check gap with spacer tool 133-5112 see Figure 56.
-If the lock nuts are removed Humanetics recommends they are only used twice.
+Check gap with spacer tool 133-5112.
+If the Nyloc nuts are removed Humanetics recommends they are only used twice.

-Figure 36.
+Figure 69 .
 Assembly of last two segments on tibia

-If fitting new double sided tape, unpeel cover material from the tape on one side (133-5025) and fit over each segment as shown in exploded view Figure 34.
+If fitting new double sided tape, unpeel cover material from the tape on one side (133-5025) and fit over each segment as shown in exploded view Figure 67.
 Fit an impact segment (133-5517) locating over two BHCS and press down onto the tape.
 Reusing existing tape on segments is OK as long as the tape is flat and still very sticky.

-Where the bone wire comes out through the link, tightly tie on two cable ties to provide restraint to the wire.
+Where the bone wire comes out through the link, tightly tie on two cable ties as shown in Figure 60 to provide restraint to the wire.
 The assembly is now ready for calibration.